-Using the RCSA framework, all organizational units and subsidiaries identify and assess their material processes, operational risks, the risk of disregarding regulatory requirements and the effectiveness of their control measures on a yearly basis via a uniform framework.
+Using the RCSA framework, all organizational units and subsidiaries identify and assess their material processes, operational risks and the risk of disregarding regulatory requirements on a yearly basis via a uniform framework.
 This includes the assessment of internal control measures, the estimation of probabilities and the extent of losses arising from individual risks.
-A link to the Business Continuity Plan and Business Impact Analysis is also established within the RCSA.
-In addition, the responsible divisions and subsidiaries define worst-case estimations and identify the respective risks related to climate change and renewable energy transactions, as well as related to demographic change or other social issues.
+A link to the Business Continuity Plan and Business Impact Analysis is established within the RCSA.
+In addition, the responsible divisions and subsidiaries define worst case estimations and identify the respective risks related to climate change and renewable energy transactions, as well as related to demographic change or other social issues.